 Considering the QBIQ will help to steer you away from overly broad generalizations.
 Start by thinking about your inspiration to become a PA.
+How were you initially drawn to medicine?
 Did you shadow or work alongside a PA?
 What was it specifically about their work that inspired you?

 Talking about a specific inspiration can give you the opportunity to highlight aspects of being a PA that appeal to you.
 You can use it to show have an understanding of the PA role.